aobo-y/hair-dye/README.md

 $ source activate hairdye
 ```

-when you done all the training things, at last you deactivate environment by running `source deactivate`.
+After you have done all the training and testing things, in the end, you can deactivate the environment by running `source deactivate`.
 And the next time you want to train your network, just run `source activate hairdye`, you only have to create the environment once.

 ## Download dataset